-I.D.2.d) security and safety measures appropriate to the participating site: and.
-(Core)

-- I.D.2.e) accommodations for residents with disabilities consistent with the Sponsoring Institution's policy.
+- I.D.2.d) security and safety measures appropriate to the participating site; and, (Core) - I.D.2.e) accommodations for residents with disabilities consistent with the Sponsoring Institution's policy.
 (Core) - I.D.3.
 Residents must have ready access to specialty-specific and other appropriate reference material in print or electronic format.
 This must include access to electronic medical literature databases with full text capabilities.
 (Core) - I.D.4.
 The program's educational and clinical resources must be adequate to support the number of residents appointed to the program.
-(Core) - I.D.4.a) There must be a minimum of 600 patients receiving external beam radiation therapy per year cumulatively at the primary clinical site and any participating sites.
 (Core) - I.E. The presence of other learners and other care providers, including, but not limited to, residents from other programs, subspecialty fellows, and advanced practice providers, must enrich the appointed residents' education.
 (Core) - I.E.1.
 The program must report circumstances when the presence of other learners has interfered with the residents' education to the DIO and Graduate Medical Education Committee (GMEC).
 (Core)